GarethChandler/IAT-backend-Gareth/README.md

 # Web Development (Back-End)
-This is my submission for the Project Assessment.
+This is my submission for the Project Assessment in the Web Development (Back-End) course through IAT.
 This project is a MERN stack web application using React, Node, Express and MongoDB.
+The web application is for a fictional business 'Microcourses' providing online learning to students.

 ## Student details
-Gareth Chandler \n
+Gareth Chandler

 id: gareth.chandler4